Chiara Ferragni Stuns In White Bikini Alongside Sisters While On A Boat

 Still, it was the trio’s enviable figures that demanded most of the attention in the image, as they all displayed their curves in fashionable swimsuits.

-Chiara opted for a white bikini top that seemingly featured a ribbed texture and two thin straps that tied around her neck and back.
-The tight and minuscule garment also exposed a great deal of a cleavage.
-The model teamed the piece with a pair of matching bottoms that flaunted her hips and and accentuated her toned midriff as they were designed with a low-rise cut.
+Chiara opted for a white bikini that featured textured fabric.
+On top, two thin straps tied around her neck and back.
+The minuscule garment exposed a great deal of a cleavage.
+The model teamed the piece with a pair of matching bottoms that flaunted her hips and and accentuated her toned midriff.
+They were designed with a low-rise cut.

-Valentina (pictured left) wore a white Chanel one-piece that also displayed her curvaceous figure as it featured several cut-outs that drew attention to her midriff and hips.
+Valentina (pictured left) wore a white Chanel one-piece that displayed her curvaceous figure as it featured several cutouts that drew attention to her midriff and hips.

 Meanwhile, Francesca sported a bikini similar to Chiara’s.
-However, her bathing suit’s bottoms were much skimpier.
+However, her bathing suit’s bottoms were skimpier.

-The sisters all finished their seaside looks off with a pair of sunglasses.
+The three models all finished off their seaside looks with sunglasses.

 According to the post’s geotag, the family snapshot was taken in Sardinia, an Italian island in the Mediterranean.